RevoU-FSSE-4/milestone-1-GeraldGR146/README.md

 # Kojima Production Company Profile Website

-## This project is done is order to create a company profile page using HTML and CSS, ensuring responsive design across different screen devices and deploying it to a custom domain.
+## This project is to create a company profile page using HTML and CSS, ensuring responsive design across different screen devices and deploying it to a custom domain.

 # Website Content Preview